Facecommie/zobj/README.md

 # obj_loader - a zig obj file loader
+Doesnt work for now, the original repo didnt and im trying my best with minimal experience.
 This was very rapidly written to provide a simple interface for loading `.obj` files in zig.

 ![Suzanne](https://peterino.com/Monkey2.png)